Greek banks to re-open Monday as Tsipras eyes new start

 The deal, approved with the support of opposition parties on Thursday after 39 Syriza rebels withheld their backing, agrees a painful mix of tax hikes, spending curbs and pension cuts as well as a rollback of collective bargaining agreements.

-In addition, 50 billion euros ($54.14 billion) in public assets are to be placed in a special privatization fund as collateral for loans of up to 86 billion euros that must be agreed with European partners.
+In addition, 50 billion euros (32 billion pounds) in public assets are to be placed in a special privatisation fund as collateral for loans of up to 86 billion euros that must be agreed with European partners.

 Acceptance of the tough bailout terms marked a turnaround for Tsipras after months of acrimonious talks and a referendum that resoundingly rejected a less stringent deal proposed by the lenders.
 But opinion polls suggest the prime minister's popularity remains high.